logicalclocks/logicalclocks.github.io/docs/user_guides/projects/jupyter/python_notebook.md

 Jupyter is provided as a service in Hopsworks, providing the same user experience and features as if run on your laptop.

 * Supports JupyterLab and the classic Jupyter front-end
-* Configured with Python3, Spark, PySpark and SparkR kernels
+* Configured with Python and PySpark kernels

-!!! important
-    If Hopsworks is not configured to run Jupyter on Kubernetes then the Python kernel is disabled by default.
-    In this case the Python kernel can be enabled by setting the configuration variable `enable_jupyter_python_kernel_non_kubernetes` to True.
-    Follow this [guide](../../../admin/variables.md) for instructions on how to set a configuration variable.

 ## Step 1: Jupyter dashboard